Best Employer of Record in Spain: Top EORs of 2026

 How do we rate these providers?

 These scores come from our 10-category rating system applied to every provider review.
-Rankings in this listicle also factor in editorial judgment for the target audience, pricing, and real-world suitability β not just the overall score.
+Rankings in this listicle also factor in editorial judgment for the target audience, pricing, and real-world suitability - not just the overall score.

-| Category | RemoFirst | Multiplier | Remote | Deel | Papaya Global | Hire With Columbus | Rippling | Oyster |
+| Category | RemoFirst | Multiplier | Remote | Deel | Papaya Global | Hire with Columbus | Rippling | Oyster |

 |---|---|---|---|---|---|---|---|---|